Master’s Thesis Guidelines for Music and Technology

 Overall, the feedback process is designed to be constructive and supportive, encouraging students to critically engage with their work and continuously improve.
 The process emphasizes clarity, constructive criticism, and a focus on growth and development, ensuring that students are well-prepared to succeed in their academic and artistic endeavors.

-All the master thesis project in Music and Technology are awarded either a Pass or Fail grade.
+All the master’s thesis projects in Music Technology are awarded either a Pass or Fail grade.

 Pass